-The Australian Joint Rescue Co-ordination Centre is working hard to asses and co-ordainate all possible options to Rescue Abhilas Tomy who is as far from help as you can possibly be.
+The Australian Joint Rescue Co-ordination Centre is working hard to asses and co-ordainate all possible options to Rescue Abhilash Tomy who is as far from help as you can possibly be

 Late last night we were excited to recieve the following messages from Tomy.
 Till then we had heard nothing but the first message and we were all very worried.